ynashed/bionemo-fw-ea/docs/bionemo/datasets/pdb.md

 DIPS is built by mining the Protein Data Bank (PDB) for pairs of interacting proteins, yielding a dataset of 42,826 binary complexes.
 To ensure data quality, complexes are selected based on specific criteria, including a buried surface area of ≥ 500 Å2, solved using X-ray crystallography or cryo-electron microscopy at better than 3.5 Å resolution, containing protein chains longer than 50 amino acids, and being the first model in a structure.

 Sequence-based pruning is applied to prevent cross-contamination between the DIPS and Docking Benchmark 5 (DB5) datasets.
 Any complex with individual proteins having over 30% sequence identity with any protein in DB5 is excluded.
 This pruning process, along with sequence-level exclusion, results in a dataset over two orders of magnitude larger than DB5.

+## Continuous Automated Model EvaluatiOn (CAMEO) {cite:p}`robin2023automated`

+Continuous Automated Model EvaluatiOn ([CAMEO](https://cameo3d.org/)) {cite:p}`robin2023automated` is a community-led project for continuous quality assessment for biomolecular structure prediction, including monomeric and multimeric proteins, nucleic acids and small molecule liagnds.
+It operates by issuing weekly challenges in predicting protein structures soon to be released publicly at Protein Data Bank.
+Structure prediction from participating servers are evaluated in metrics such as Local Distance Difference Test (lDDT).
+CAMEO is considered a more frequent evaluation compared to the gold standard - the biannual Critical Assessment of protein Structure Prediction (CASP).

+## Derivative datasets in OpenFold training {cite:p}`Ahdritz2022.11.20.517210`

+OpenFold is trained on protein structures released before 2021-09-16 in PDB dataset as the training set and CAMEO structures from 2021-09-17 to 2021-12-11 as the validation set in the initial training phase.
+In the fine-tuning phase, a self-distillation dataset composes of structure predictions from initial-training model on Unclust30 sequences further augments the training set and help stabilize the learning.